-Join Mariann Siegert for an in-depth discussion in this video Understanding building blocks, part of Building Blocks and Macros in Word.
+Join Mariann Siegert for an in-depth discussion in this video Understanding building blocks, part of Word: Building Blocks and Macros.

 Beginning with Word's version 2007, Microsoft added a slick new feature called Building Blocks.
 The term Building Blocks comes from the functionality behind this feature.
 That is, the ability to reuse parts or blocks of information to more quickly build a document.
 A building block can contain many different types of information such as text, graphics, shapes, tables, fields, and even other building blocks.